christylaperriere/dig4639-mobile-dev/README.md

 of Associate Product Dseigner.
 I feel that I have a unique skillset that makes me an ideal candidate for this position as I have experieince performing user experience research and implementing data-driven features in the industry.

+##Conflicts
+This section represents code on the server that isn't on the local repository.